Nukleon84/OpenFMSL/README.md

 # OpenFMSL
 The Open Flowsheet Modeling Library is a collection of C# libraries that can be used to simulate stationary chemical processes using mass- and energy balances.
 The library includes a basic implementation of the IKCAPE Thermodynamics and a handful of simple unit operations.
 The resulting equation system is solved simulatenously using a Newton-type solver using the L/U decomposition provided in CSPARSE.net.

+The library also includes a very simple IDE that allows saving, editing and executing multiple simulation scripts (written in the Python language) in a single project file (persisted with Newtonsoft.JSON).
+The IDE has a simple interactive shell based on IronPython and a very simple graph model for showing diagrams (rendered using OxyPlot).
+This project would not have been possible without those awesome open-source libraries.

 This program was build for fun and the enjoyment of exploring process simulation tools.
 It was heavily inspired by the PhD thesis of K.Lau and G. Varma.

 Development of a process simulator using object oriented programming: Information modeling and program structure